 Medicare can provide some coverage on dialysis treatment that is medically necessary.
 Americans nationwide suffering from End-Stage Renal Disease (ESRD) may receive Medicare upon diagnosis.

-Several signs and symptoms determine dialysis treatment plans.
+Several signs and symptoms determine these treatment plans.
 The kidneys act as the filtration system.

 Once the kidneys start to fail, the body no longer filters out the toxins and waste within the body.
 Next, patients become septic which causes illness.